 NAIF’s Investment Decision will enable the construction of a borefield, crushing plant and site accommodation, and a 55km haul road to connect the Great Northern Highway to the Cloudbreak mine.

 The Value NAIF Brings

 NAIF’s loan enables the construction of the project, in partnership with a loan from a commercial financier.
-NAIF’s ability to provider longer tenor than commercial financiers, taking into account commodity price analysis, has been the catalyst in filling the funding gap for this project to proceed.
+NAIF’s ability to provide longer tenor than commercial financiers, taking into account commodity price analysis, has been the catalyst in filling the funding gap for this project to proceed.

 NAIF’s investment in the project demonstrates its support of Aboriginal ownership and Indigenous proponents, in the resources industry where Aboriginal economic participation has predominantly been through employment.
 The project could be a milestone for stronger Indigenous economic participation in the Pilbara resources sector.

 Established in 2013, AAMC works to identify and promote opportunities for the development of Aboriginal mining capability and capacity in the Pilbara.

 AAMC has committed to a range of activities under its Indigenous Engagement Strategy including the employment of an Aboriginal Liaison Officer, development of Aboriginal procurement targets and establishing culturally appropriate Aboriginal employment policies, training and mentoring programmes.
 Goods and services provided by local businesses will be matched with procurement opportunities.
 Policies to attract and retain Aboriginal business will be implemented.